May 7, 2001

 - an informed and thoughtful sense of justice and a commitment to ethical action

-In order to receive the baccalaureate degree from the University of Puget Sound, a student must have
+To receive the baccalaureate degree from the University of Puget Sound, a student must have

 - Completed a minimum of 32 units.
 The 32 units may include up to 2.0 units of activity courses, up to 4 units of independent study, and up to four academic courses graded on the pass/fail system;